leo-arch/kittyimg/README.md

 `kittyimg` is a simple python implemention of the [Kitty image protocol](https://sw.kovidgoyal.net/kitty/graphics-protocol/?highlight=image+protocol).

 Designed with educational purposes, it is limited to just print an image on the screen.
-No width, height or screen coordinates (X, Y), thouhg adding these features should be a pretty trivial hack.
+No width, height or screen coordinates (X, Y), though adding these features should be a pretty trivial hack.

 ## Installation